eclipse-iofog/iofog.org/content/docs/2.0.0/platform-deployment/remote-control-plane.md

 ## Verify the Deployment

-We can use the following commands to verify the Control Plane is up and running:
+You can use the following commands to verify the Control Plane is up and running:

 ```bash
 iofogctl get controllers